-- The unit shall only be fired on gas with a maximum sulfur content of 1 0 gr S/100scf [District Rules 2201 and 4320] N - Permittee shall determine sulfur content of combusted gas annually or shall demonstrate that the combusted gas is provided from a PUC or FERC regulated source [District Rules 2201 and 4320] N - Valid purchase contracts supplier certifications tariff sheets or transportation contracts may be used to satisfy the fuel sulfur content analysis provided they establish the fuel sulfur concentration and higher heating value [District Rule 4320] N
+Sulfur content in the gaseous fuel combusted in 15 MMBtu/hr heater treater shall not exceed 1.0 grain per 100 dry standard cubic feet.
+[District Rules 2201 and 4320] N

+Valid purchase contracts, supplier certifications, tariff sheets, or transportation contracts may be used to satisfy the fuel sulfur content analysis, provided they establish the fuel sulfur concentration and higher heating value.
+[District Rule 4320] N

-Section 5 8 Compliance Determination
+Section 5.8 Compliance Determination

-Section 5 8 1 requires that the operator of any unit have the option of complying with either the applicable heat input (lb/MMBtu), emission limits or the concentration (ppmv) emission limits specified in Section 5 2.
+Section 5.8.1 requires that the operator of any unit have the option of complying with either the applicable heat input (lb/MMBtu), emission limits or the concentration (ppmv) emission limits specified in Section 5.2.
 The emission limits selected to demonstrate compliance shall be specified in the source test proposal pursuant to Rule 1081 (Source Sampling).
-Therefore, the following condition will be retained or listed on the permits as follows.
+Therefore, the following condition will be retained or listed on the permits as follows:

-• {2976} The source plan shall identify which basis (ppmv or lb/MMBtu) will be used to demonstrate compliance [District Rules 4305 4306 and 4320]
+{2976} The source plan shall identify which basis (ppmv or lb/MMBtu) will be used to demonstrate compliance.
+[District Rules 4305, 4306 and 4320]

-Section 5 8 2 requires that all emissions measurements shall be made with the unit operating either at conditions representative of normal operations or conditions specified in the Permit to Operate.
-Unless otherwise specified in the Permit to Operate, no determination of compliance shall be established within two hours after a continuous period in which fuel flow to the unit is shut off for 30 minutes or longer, or within 30 minutes after a re-ignition as defined in Section 3 0.
-Therefore, the following permit condition will be listed on the permits as follows.
+Section 5.8.2 requires that all emissions measurements shall be made with the unit operating either at conditions representative of normal operations or conditions specified in the Permit to Operate.
+Unless otherwise specified in the Permit to Operate, no determination of compliance shall be established within two hours after a continuous period in which fuel flow to the unit is shut off for 30 minutes or longer, or within 30 minutes after a re-ignition as defined in Section 3.0.
+Therefore, the following permit condition will be listed on the permits as follows:

-• {2972} All emissions measurements shall be made with the unit operating either at conditions representative of normal operations or conditions specified in the Permit to Operate.
-Unless otherwise specified in the Permit to Operate no determination of compliance shall be established within two hours after a continuous period in which fuel flow to the unit is shut off for 30 minutes or longer or within 30 minutes after a re-ignition as defined in Section 3.0 of District Rule 4320.
-For the purposes of permittee-performed alternate monitoring emissions measurements may be performed at any time after the unit reaches conditions representative of normal operation.
-[District Rules 4305, 4306, and 4320]
+{2972} All emissions measurements shall be made with the unit operating either at conditions representative of normal operations or conditions specified in the Permit to Operate.
+Unless otherwise specified in the Permit to Operate, no determination of compliance shall be established within two hours after a continuous period in which fuel flow to the unit is shut off for 30 minutes or longer, or within 30 minutes after a re-ignition as defined in Section 3.0 of District Rule 4320.
+For the purposes of permittee-performed alternate monitoring, emissions measurements may be performed at any time after the unit reaches conditions representative of normal operation.
+[District Rules 4305, 4306 and 4320]

-Section 5 8 4 requires that for emissions monitoring pursuant to Sections 5 7 1 and 6 3 1 using a portable NO_X analyzer as part of an APCO approved Alternate Emissions Monitoring System, emission readings shall be averaged over a 15 consecutive-minute period by either taking a cumulative 15-consecutive-minute sample reading or by taking at least five (5) readings evenly spaced out over the 15-consecutive-minute period.
-Therefore, the following previously listed permit condition will be on the permits as follows
+Section 5.8.4 requires that for emissions monitoring pursuant to Sections 5.7.1 and 6.3.1 using a portable NO_X analyzer as part of an APCO approved Alternate Emissions Monitoring System, emission readings shall be averaged over a 15 consecutive-minute period by either taking a cumulative 15-consecutive-minute sample reading or by taking at least five (5) readings evenly spaced out over the 15-consecutive-minute period.
+Therefore, the following previously listed permit condition will be on the permits as follows:

-• {2937} All alternate monitoring parameter emission readings shall be taken with the unit operating either at conditions representative of normal operations or conditions specified in the permit-to operate.
-The analyzer shall be calibrated maintained and operated in accordance with the manufacturer's specifications and recommendations or a protocol approved by the APCO.
-Emission readings taken shall be averaged over a 15 consecutive-minute period by either taking a cumulative 15 consecutive-minute sample reading or by taking at least five (5) readings, evenly spaced out over the 15 consecutive-minute period [District Rules 4305, 4306 and 4320]
+{2937} All alternate monitoring parameter emission readings shall be taken with the unit operating either at conditions representative of normal operations or conditions specified in the permit-to-operate.
+The analyzer shall be calibrated, maintained, and operated in accordance with the manufacturer's specifications and recommendations or a protocol approved by the APCO.
+Emission readings taken shall be averaged over a 15 consecutive-minute period by either taking a cumulative 15 consecutive-minute sample reading or by taking at least five (5) readings, evenly spaced out over the 15 consecutive-minute period.
+[District Rules 4305, 4306 and 4320]